jasujm/hrefs/docs/api.rst

 The main motivation for writing the library was to make it easy to use hyperlinks in `FastAPI <https://fastapi.tiangolo.com/>`_ and `Starlette
 <https://www.starlette.io/>`_ applications.
-See :ref:`quickstart` for a full
+See :ref:`quickstart` for a fully
-working example how to use these classes.
+working example of how to use these classes.

 .. autoclass:: ReferrableModel